 Work with a trusted agent

 If you are looking for new construction, find an agent that has expertise in buying building lots and has connections to builders in the area.
-If you quality for a VA loan, look for a real estate agent who is also a veteran and has helped others through the VA system.
+If you qualify for a VA loan, look for a real estate agent who is also a veteran and has helped others through the VA system.
 If you are a luxury million-dollar buyer, find an agent that is comfortable and experienced in helping their clients with million-dollar luxury homes and subdivisions.
-Having the right teammates that work well together is the best way to win.
+Agents that work on a team with multiple other agents are able to share experience, listings, and winning tips for both buyers and sellers, making the process smoother and a little easier.

 Do your research